MehdiTheMedoc/java3DEngine/README.md

 added a "effect" toggle parameter in order to virtually use several shaders in one, and avoid the issue.

+Boundbox collision detection !
+Seems to work properly, just need some testing to see if it's bug free.

 # Features
 - frames and tick gestion
 - scenes gestion